-In this webinar, we will discuss the macro-environmental factors that are driving the irreversible journey towards sustainable Environmental, Social, and Corporate Governance.
+In this webinar, we discussed the macro-environmental factors that are driving the irreversible journey towards sustainable Environmental, Social, and Corporate Governance.
 Policyholders are voting with their feet and insurers see ESG as a pivotal imperative to retain customers.

-We will first uncover what insurers are looking for in terms of the supply chain’s contribution to their ESG commitments.
-We will then review the operational process improvements, product/service design and value creation they are implementing/need to implement with their networks.
+We unconvered what insurers are looking for in terms of the supply chain’s contribution to their ESG commitments.
+We then reviewed the operational process improvements, product/service design and value creation they are implementing/need to implement with their networks.

-We will then discuss how the loss adjusting fraternity and damage management industry can contribute to an insurers ESG policy, touching on the emergence of new supply chain providers that are supporting ESG objectives.
+We then discussed how the loss adjusting fraternity and damage management industry can contribute to an insurers ESG policy, touching on the emergence of new supply chain providers that are supporting ESG objectives.

-Finally, we will debate how such initiatives are implemented, what leadership is required and whether a collaborative, cross-industry approach to ESG can be put in place.
+Finally, we debated how such initiatives are implemented, what leadership is required and whether a collaborative, cross-industry approach to ESG can be put in place.

-The FREE webinar will take place on Thursday 30th September at 2pm on Zoom.
+This webinar took place on Thursday 30th September at 2pm on Zoom.

 |Matt Hillyer – Panellist||Customer Proposition and Data Team Leader at Zurich UK